Kalingalan Caluang

-Kalingalan Caluang, officially the Municipality of Kalingalan Caluang (Tausūg: Kawman sin Kalingalan Caluang; Bayan ng Kalingalan Caluang), is a 5th class municipality in the province of Sulu, Philippines.
+Kalingalan Caluang, officially the Municipality of Kalingalan Caluang (Tausūg: Kawman sin Kalingalan Caluang; Bayan ng Kalingalan Caluang), is a municipality in the province of Sulu, Philippines.
 According to the 2020 census, it has a population of 39,549 people.

 History

-Kalingalan Caluang was created on December 6, 1975, by Presidential Decree No. 838 from the barangays of Luuk, Sulu.
+The Municipality of Kalingalan Caluang was created on December 6, 1975, by Presidential Decree No. 838 from the barangays of Luuk, Sulu.
+It was named in honor of Sayyid Capt.
+Kalingalan Caluang, former Governor of Sulu and one of the "Fighting 21" of Sulu during World War II.